Can too much stress cause early miscarriage?

 Answers from Yvonne Butler Tobah, M.D.

 While excessive stress isn't good for your overall health, there's no evidence that stress results in miscarriage.

-Up to 20 percent of known pregnancies end in miscarriage.
-Typically, early miscarriage is caused by a fetal chromosomal abnormality or another problem in the development of the embryo.
+About 10 to 20 percent of known pregnancies end in miscarriage.
+But the actual number is likely higher because many miscarriages occur before the pregnancy is recognized.
+Most often, early miscarriage is caused by a chromosomal abnormality that interferes with the normal development of the embryo.